 - Find out where your prospective clients are found online (such as social media platforms) and contribute to them directly by providing them with helpful content there.

 - Observe the mentions to your prospects to determine who the digital influencers or decision-makers for your prospective client are – these are the people that you will be pitching, after all!

-For pitching these clients, you need to realize the fact that every organization is looking for a PR agency that is transparent and has proof for its value.
-Make use of social listening to generate a report about your prospective client –include everything from analysis of competitors to customer sentiment and brand awareness to make a good impression on your clients.
+For pitching these clients, you need to realize the fact that every organization is looking for a PR agency that is transparent and has proof of its value.
+Make use of social listening to generate a report about your prospective client –including everything from analysis of competitors to customer sentiment and brand awareness to make a good impression on your clients.